Chrisztiaan/Superpy/README.md

 #### Set Date

-Use this command to travel through time to a certain date
+Use this command to travel through time to a certain date :watch:

 Example:
   ```sh